hxsan-k/linux-bandit-challenge/README.md

 ## 🧠 New to Linux?
 Read This First

-### If you're thinking about taking on Bandit and you're brand new to Linux, here's some tips based on my experience so far:

 - **Don’t panic** when the terminal looks empty, or when the output looks confusing.
 That’s normal.
 - **Use `man`, `--help`, or Google** to understand commands and how to use them - you don’t need to memorise everything.
 - **Get comfortable with the basics**: `ls`, `cd`, `cat`, `find`, `file`, and `grep` will take you far.
+- **Remember to make a note of each password**
-- **Make notes as you go.** When you finally crack the code with a command, make a note.
+- **Make notes on commands as you go.** When you finally crack the code with a command, type/write it down for memory.
 - **Consider downloading Ubuntu on WSL if you're on Windows** - it gives you a real Linux environment right inside Windows.

 **Finally, before you start, I highly recommend watching this guide to mastering Linux man pages.
 It will be invaluable throughout the challenge:**